ProofOfPizza/proofofpizza.github.io/_pages/cv-en.md

     - client: Knab Bank
       link: knab
       period: May 2022 - August 2022
-      role: Devops / Testautomation
+      role: Devops / Test automation
       knowledge: AWS, Terraform, Azure Pipelines, C#, Agile, Angular, Typescript, Cucumber, Selenium
       context: Knab is a bank with a focus on (small) business clients.
-Their offering is online only so the tecj is the core of their business.
+Their offering is online only so technology is the core of their business.
 As a daughter company of Aegon, there was a migration ongoing for Aegon investments banking clients to Knab.
       tasks:
-       - Instructing / teaching testautomation
+       - Instructing / teaching test automation
-       - implementing / extending azure pipelines and Terraform configurations to spin up AWS spot instances and run the automated suites there
+       - Implementing / extending azure pipelines and Terraform configurations to spin up AWS spot instances and run the automated suites there
        - Write test automation in C#
        - Test features
       results: Worked with different teams on different projects here.
 One where I was assigned to teach testers on Testautomation in order to raise the general level of testing and testautomation.
 Then when priorities shifted I was asked to help out in a team where we worked on integrating a number of existing investment clients from another bank, including their portals and accounts.
 And all the while I worked with Devops to implement some pipelines that ensured test servers be spun up temporarily for use with the automated tests.